wp-plugins/social-share-boost/readme.txt

 Just go to my site http://vasuchawla.com and fill the contact form

 == Upgrade Notice ==
-Its a initial release, go try it !
+Within the week of initial release, i now added a widget in the plugin too :)

 == Future Features ==

 1. Addition of 5 new buttons in the immediate next version
-1. Addition of basic widget in  the immediate next version
 1. Addition of settings in the widgets
 1. Overwriting the settings in the shortcodes by passing as a parameter
 1. other modifications suggested by users.

 == Changelog ==

+= 1.1 =
+* Added a basic widget
+* A small bug fixed

-= 0.1 =
+= 1.0 =
 * Initial release